profile-photo

 Kimberly Wehle

-Add to wishlist Request More Information Book An Experience
+Add to wishlist

 Kimberly Wehle is a tenured law professor, book author, opinion journalist, lawyer, and ABC News legal analyst.
-She is an expert in constitutional law, and a frequent commentator on the powers of the presidency and the criminal implications of the myriad news events over the past few years.
-Kim served as an Assistant U.S. Attorney in Washington, D.C., and as an associate independent counsel in the Whitewater investigation with the Clinton presidency with Kenneth W. Starr.
+She is an expert in constitutional law and a frequent commentator on the powers of the presidency and the criminal implications of the myriad news events over the past few years.
+Kim served as an Assistant U.S. Attorney in Washington, D.C., and as an associate independent counsel in the Whitewater investigation during the Clinton presidency with Kenneth W. Starr.
 Her teaching and scholarship focus on the separation of powers, administrative agencies, and civil litigation.

 Wehle is also a practicing lawyer and has been a frequent guest on CNN, MSNBC, BBC, NPR, Fox News, and numerous other media outlets.
 During the first impeachment of Donald J. Trump, she was a legal analyst with CBS News.
 She writes regularly for The Atlantic, Politico, and The Bulwark, and has published with The Guardian, The LA Times, The Hill, and numerous other publications.
 In 2019, she published her first book, How to Read the Constitution- and Why, followed by What You Need to Know About Voting--and Why, How to Think Like a Lawyer and Why: A Common-Sense Guide to Everyday Dilemmas.
 She is a LinkedIn Learning instructor with courses on using legal skills and logic to make good decisions in the workplace.
 She lives in Chevy Chase, Maryland.

-The Foundations of Our Democracy—Why Civic Engagement Matters Now More Than Ever.
+The Foundations of Our Democracy—Why Civic Engagement Matters Now More Than Ever

 Our nation is on the brink of change - but are “We the People” in the driver’s seat?
 Now more than ever, it is vital for all Americans, regardless of their political party, to know how the Constitution and the right to vote work.
 Perhaps most importantly, we all need to know why, if we don’t step up now, American life will look very different for our children and grandchildren.
 Using common-sense language, Professor of Law Kim Wehle breaks down how the U.S. Constitution works and how its protections may be eroding before our eyes.
 Audiences will learn the mechanics of the U.S. electoral system, what role the U.S. Supreme Court plays in democracy writ large, as well as a fascinating survey of America's history and future.
 Wehle underscores in common-sense terms what every American needs to know about civics (but what nobody has explained thus far).